osg-htc/docs/docs/common/registration.md

 To modify an existing resource, follow these instructions:

-1. Find the resource that you would like to modify by [searching GitHub](#searching-for-resources) and open the link to the YAML file.
+1. Find the resource that you would like to modify by [searching GitHub](#searching-for-resources), and open the link to the YAML file.

 1. Use the branch selector dropdown next to the file path and select the `master` branch.